This post may contain affiliate links. Please read my disclosure and privacy policy.

 Cook for roughly 2 minutes.
 This batter won’t bubble up like traditional pancake batter, so when a spatula easily slides under the pancake, you’ll know it’s time to flip it over.
 Cook for another 2 minutes, or until the center of the pancake puffs up.

-Repeat with the remaining pancake batter until they are all cooked.
-You may need to turn the stove down to medium-low heat as you cook the pancakes since they will cook faster as you go.
-(This recipe makes 7 to 8 small pancakes.)
+Repeat this process with the remaining pancake batter until all are cooked.
+You may need to adjust the stove to medium-low heat as you cook the pancakes, as they will cook faster as you progress.
+(This recipe yields 7 to 8 small pancakes.)

 Serve these protein-packed pancakes warm with your favorite toppings, like fresh berries or an extra dollop of cottage cheese.